tagohd/mono/Talk/Talk - Characters/(Talk) Luke Campbell.md

 gameplay:: Luke does NOT want to kill anyone, and he'll have a Very Bad Time (TM) if he does. ([[(Talk) Luke Campbell#^ptsd|ref]])

+ideaWithDependencies:: Luke kills James with the BLADE OF POWER after AL reveals that James manipulated him.

+dependencies:: "[[BLADE OF POWER]] - Potentially affects order of acquisition", "[[2.
+Timeline]] - Needs to be added", "[[2.4 Atonement with the Father]] - Probably should go here"

+#Ideas/Plot

 # Closed Issues
 ## Age
 >[!tldr]+